What is the impact of diabetes and metabolic diseases on stem cell kinetics?

 GIAN PAOLO FADINI

-- Group leader: Venetian Institute of Molecular Medicine, (2015-current)
+- Group leader: Veneto Institute of Molecular Medicine, (2015-current)

-- Assistant professor of Endocrinology, University of Padova, Department of Medicine (2010-2015)
+- Assistant Professor of Endocrinology, University of Padua, Department of Medicine (2010-2015)

-- Associate professor of Endocrinology, University of Padova, Department of Medicine (2016-current)
+- Associate Professor of Endocrinology, University of Padua, Department of Medicine (2016-2022)

 - 2008 – Morgagni prize silver medal